-If SQL injection is successful, unauthorized people may read, create, update or even delete records from the database tables.
-This technique is mainly used by but not limited to hackers, pentesters, QAs and security researchers.
+If an SQL injection is successful, unauthorized people may read, create, update or even delete records from the database tables.
+This technique is mainly used by (but not limited to) hackers, pentesters, QAs and security researchers.

 Suppose we have a search form to search products by their ID on our website.
 The PHP code snippet to search product would look something like,